bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-kings-record-20140103.md

 God Keeps Good Books
 The Only Record that Counts is God's

 > Ezra 6:1-3a, 7 Then Darius the king made a decree, and search was made in the house of the rolls, where the treasures were laid up in Babylon.
 2 And there was found at Achmetha, in the palace that is in the province of the Medes, a roll, and therein was a record thus written: 3 In the first year of Cyrus the king the same Cyrus the king made a decree concerning the house of God at Jerusalem, **Let the house be builded**,..

 God Always Has the Last Word

 DARIUS' DECREE
-> Ezra 6:7 Let the work of this house of God alone;...
+> Ezra 6:7 Let the work of this house of God alone;&hellip;